 “Cease the Day, Gather Ye Rosebuds While Ye May.”

-That idea lies near the heart of how I live.
+This idea lies near the heart of how I live.

 More than anything, I love being alive.
 Whatever God places before me, I try to meet it with gratitude.